 May 15th of each year is celebrated as the International Day of Families.
 The family is society's most fundamental unit.
 This day provides an opportunity to raise awareness about issues central to preserving the family.
 It dwells on topics including physical and mental health, education, children's rights, etc.

 Gautama Buddha was born in Lumbini, near Kapilavastu, on the full moon of the Hindu lunar month of Vaishakh.
 He is also known as the "Light of Asia" or "Jyoti Punj of Asia."
 Buddha Jayanti, also known as Buddha Purnima, falls on the 16th of May this year.

 May 17: World Hypertension Day

 Every year on May 17th, the World Hypertension League (WHL) commemorates this day to help raise awareness about hypertension.
-The WHL organises many programmes and initiatives to urge individuals to take steps to prevent and manage this silent killer.
+The WHL organizes many programs and initiatives to urge individuals to take steps to prevent and manage this silent killer.

 May 18: International Museum Day

 The International Council of Museums (ICoM) founded International Museum Day in 1977.
 It is celebrated on May 18th each year.
 It aims to promote awareness about museums and their role in modern society.
-Every year, the ICoM suggests a novel theme such as globalisation, cultural divides, environmental protection and so on to celebrate the day meaningfully.
+Every year, the ICoM suggests a novel theme such as globalization, cultural divides, environmental protection, and so on to celebrate the day meaningfully.